enhsin/p4-advancedLaneLines/README.md

 ![alt text](./output_images/threshold.png "thresholded binary image")

 The code is similar to the one used in the lesson (section 30) that measures the gradient in x direction in the L channel (lightness) and sets a threshold in the S channel (saturation).
-I also include a cut in the hue space (hue < 100) that seems to be useful picking the lane lines.
+I also include a cut in the hue space (H < 100) that seems to be useful picking the lane lines.

 ### Perspective transform